 “We Honor Veterans” is a program of the National Hospice and Palliative Care Organization in collaboration with the U.S. Department of Veterans Affairs.
-The program provides four tiers of recognition to organizations that demonstrate increasing levels of commitment to serving veterans.
+The program provides four tiers of recognition to organizations that demonstrate commitment to serving veterans.
 Hospice of the Valley was recognized for providing excellent care at the highest level.

 “Hospice of the Valley has long served and honored military veterans through our Saluting Our Veterans program,” said Debbie Shumway, executive director, Hospice of the Valley.
 “Achieving this recognition strengthens our partnerships with other organizations that care for veterans and provides assurance about the quality of our care.”

 Launched in 2011, Saluting Our Veterans was designed to honor and thank military veterans for their service to our country, said Stacia Ortega, director of volunteer services, Hospice of the Valley.
 “Veteran volunteers make tribute visits wherever the patient lives, giving him or her the chance to connect and share stories with another veteran who understands,” Ortega said.
 “The patient is honored with a ceremonial pin and branch of service flag.”

 “During a Salutes visit, veteran volunteers take a moment to visit one-on-one with the patient, giving the patient a chance to connect and share stories with another veteran who understands,” Ortega said.
 “The patient is honored with a ceremonial pin and branch of service flag.”
 The visit takes place wherever the patient resides—a personal residence, facility or inpatient care home.